Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Proposed approach: EP-learning algorithm

 As presented in Algorithm \ref{alg::CVEPlearner}, the cross-validated EP-learner only requires the construction of cross-fitted outcome regression and propensity score estimators once.
 Nuisance estimators do not need to be recomputed within each training fold.
 Since the cross-fitted nuisance estimators are constructed using the entire dataset, there is some data leakage across the training folds used for cross-validation.
 To avoid such data leakage, the nuisance functions could alternatively be re-estimated within each training fold, although this would come at a possibly significant computational cost.

 The sieve $\mathcal{H}_{1},\mathcal{H}_{2},\ldots$ used in the EP-learner implementation is an important ingredient that must be specified.
 In some cases, the transformed action space ${\mathcal{H}}$ suggests a natural choice of sieve.
 For instance, if ${\mathcal{H}}$ is a reproducing kernel Hilbert space, the linear span of the first $k$ elements of the leading eigenfunctions of the integral kernel operator \citep{mendelson2010regularization} is a canonical choice for $\mathcal{H}_{k}$.
 More generally, sieves based on the trigonometric polynomials \citep{JacksonOnAB}, B-splines \citep{Gordon1974BSPLINECA}, and wavelets \citep{Antoniadis_2007} are natural candidates with strong approximation guarantees under smoothness assumptions on the action space.
+In our experiments, we used the tensor-product trigonometric polynomial sieve proposed by \citet{zhang2022regression} and implemented in the associated R package \texttt{Sieve} \citep{Sieve}.
 In principle, the cross-validated EP-learner could be modified to select from different basis functions used to define the sieve.
 For example, Algorithm \ref{alg::EPlearner} can be used to construct EP-learners based on different subsets of trigonometric polynomial and B-spline basis functions.